skillcadet/blog/extras/Porting-a-node-manager-to-Python.md

 ### Disable automatic upgrades

 Autonomi has released a new feature that allows nodes to auto-upgrade in most conditions.
 This requires wiring off the upgrade logic by default.
-I added and \-\-enable_upgrade option to allow upgrade logic to execute on that run only.
+I added an \-\-enable_upgrade option to allow upgrade logic to execute on that run only.

 ### Refactor